fn-hide/IASS/backend/README.md

 - [x] 🐛 Fix can't insert into a database by replacing SessionDep with general session
 - [x] ✨ Add connect timeout exception handler
 - [x] 💡 Comment background task (only for edge backend)
+- [x] ✨ Add an api to send item into hub

 ## Requirements